On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

-Therefore, we see that the maximum-possible shear stress experienced by these two structures are comparable.
+Therefore, we see that the maximum-available shear stresses for these two processes are comparable.

-Ohnaka (2013, p.75) presented a linear relation between the shear failure strength $\tau_{p0}$ for dry Westerly granite at room temperature, which depends linearly on the normal stress $\sigma_n$, which is the same as the confining pressure, as (equation unit in MPa):
+Ohnaka (2013, p.75) presented a linear relation between the shear failure strength $\tau_{p0}$ for dry Westerly granite at room temperature, versus the normal stress $\sigma_n$, which is the same as the confining pressure, as (equation unit in MPa):

 For higher ambient temperatures, the slope and intercept of the above equation both decrease progressively.
 At the deep end of the Lithosphere of 150 km, with temperature around 1000 K, the slope to use is around 0.37 and the intercept is about 50 for the above equation, according to Figure 3.11 of Ohnaka (2013).
-The normal stress at the depth of 150 km is about 4500 MPa (i.e., about 30 MPa per km increase in depth).
-Therefore, the maximum shear failure strength for the Colorado Plateau at the boundary of the Lithosphere and Asthenosphere is about 1700 MPa, or $1.7 \times 10^{10} dyne/cm^2$, which is more than 5 orders of magnitude smaller than the maximum shear stress we had calculated above, {\em if we assume} all the impact force is used to produce the shear.
-However, this assumption that the total impact force is equal to the shear force is {\em not at all} reasonable: The Earth, as we know, was (and is) totally unsupported apart from the gravitational attraction of the Sun which keeps it in orbit.
-And the gravitational force from the Sun is small compared to the impact force, which means that the majority of the impact force will be used to accelerate the Earth to the terminal velocity which we had calculated above according to momentum conservation.
-Of the total impact force, only a very small fraction acts {\em differentially} at the boundaries of the Colorado Plateau, due likely to the differential propagation time of the strain waves arriving at the different locations across the Plateau's boundary.
-It is this differential stress that provided the shear force which led to the severing of the Plateau from the parent craton, as well as the rifting of the Rodinia supercontinent.
+The pressure at the depth of 150 km is about 4500 MPa (i.e., assuming about 30 MPa increase in confining pressure per km increase in depth).
+Therefore, the shear failure strength at the boundary of the Lithosphere and Asthenosphere is about 1700 MPa (1.7 GPa), or $1.7 \times 10^{10} dyne/cm^2$, which is more than 5 orders of magnitude smaller than the maximum shear stress we had calculated above for the Colorado Plateau and for Rodinia during the 750 Ma event, {\em if we assume} all the impact force is used to produce the shear.

+However, the assumption that the total impact force is equal to the shear force is {\em not at all} reasonable: The Earth, as we know, was (and is) totally unsupported in space apart from the gravitational attraction of the Sun which keeps it in orbit.
+Since the gravitational force from the Sun is much smaller than the impact force, this means that the majority of the impact force will be used to accelerate the Earth to the terminal velocity which we had calculated above according to momentum conservation.
+Of the total impact force, only a very small fraction acts {\em differentially} at the boundaries of the Colorado Plateau, due likely to the differential propagation time of the strain/shock waves arriving at the different locations across the Plateau's boundary.
+It is this differential stress propagation that provided the shear force which led to the severing of the Plateau from the parent craton, as well as the rifting of the Rodinia supercontinent.